Few Asian-Americans hold top legal jobs, new study says

 Liu withdrew his name.
 Soon afterward, California Gov. Jerry Brown swore him in for a seat on the state Supreme Court.

-Liu said Asian-American representation on a state high court is an anomaly even in California, where as of 2015, only two of 97 appellate court judges were Asian-American.
+Liu said the Asian-American representation on the California high court does not carry through to lower courts in the state.
+As of 2015, only two of 97 appellate court judges were Asian-American.
 The California Supreme Court now has three Asian-American justices after one of those of Asian descent retired in 2014.

 “People may have certain perceptions of what a judge should look like, and Asian-Americans being fairly new to this field are bursting that mold,” Liu said.